 • “Why Everyone is Changing Their Easter Routine This Year”

-This taps into a key native principle: people engage not with ads, but with intrigue.
+This messaging taps into a key native principle: intrigue is what makes advertising engaging.
 It triggers a fear of missing out that no 20% discount code can match.

 The holiday doesn't have to be named — you can approach it through emotion and association: a subtle spring mood, a family moment, a feeling that something is quietly shifting.

 Easter is a holiday of traditions, but native advertising thrives on reframing the familiar.
-Instead of showing a happy family at a dinner table, try focusing on a single, symbolic action.
+Instead of showing a happy family at a dinner table, try focusing on a single, symbolic action to create an intimate experience.

-No face means no distance.
-The viewer steps in.
-"Hands-only" visuals remove the distraction of faces and let the user project themselves into the creative.
+Hands-only visuals remove the distraction of faces.
+No face means no distance between the advertising and its audience.
+The viewer can project themselves into the creative.
 It's intimate and strangely hypnotic.

 A happy family at the dinner table Two hands painting an egg an unexpected slate grey